AgileVentures/av-static-website/source/blog_articles/2016-09-29-ducking-and-diving.html.markdown

 end
 ```

 Reaching through from one object into another like `user.karma.total` is a Demeter violation.
-We shouldn't know or assume too much about the objects we are collaborating with, but we knew our next ticket was going to refactor away the KarmaCalculation service so we didn't want to get pulled in to fixing that immediately.
+We shouldn't know or assume too much about the objects we are collaborating with, but we knew our next ticket was going to refactor away the KarmaCalculation service, so we didn't want to get pulled in to fixing that immediately.
 After getting the KarmaCalculation specs to pass we had a few views to update to use `user.karma.total` instead of `user.karma_points` and they were soon passing.
 The user controller needed a slightly more complex change from:

 ```rb
 User.page(params[:page]).per(15)